-Linda Killingsworth (Vice Principal) is serving as vice principal since fall 2009.
-Also see Faculty list.
+Linda Killingsworth (Vice Principal) has been serving as vice principal since fall 2009.